andrewdwallo/erpsaas/README.md

 cd erpsaas
 ```

-3. Install via composer: You will get an error than vite manifest cannot be found, just keep following instructions.
+3. Install via composer: You will get an error that vite manifest cannot be found, just keep following instructions.
 ```bash
 composer install
 ```